m-h-mridul/m-h-mridul/README.md

 - 📫 How to reach me: mhmridul2400@gmail.com
 </pre>

-## About Me

-Hello, world! 👋 I'm Mridul, a passionate Flutter developer with a flair for creating elegant and efficient mobile applications.
-I enjoy working on mobile applications.
-I create some mobile applications like Blood donation, Chating app, Puzzed word games etc and constantly seeking new opportunities to learn and grow.

 ## Skills
 - Programming languages: C, C++, Java, Javascript, Python, Go
 - Front-end: React-js, Flutter